kiyoon/jupynium.nvim/README.md

 Setup is optional for system python users and here are the defaults.
 Conda users need to change the `python_host`.

-**Mac troubleshooting:** Homebrew Python 3.10 and above are broken in the latest pip release.
-See https://github.com/pypa/pip/issues/11539.
-Use `build = "/usr/bin/pip3 install --user ."` and change `python_host = "/usr/bin/python3"` in the settings below, to use the system python.

 <details>
 <summary>
-Click to see setup defaults
+Click to see the setup defaults
 </summary>

 ```lua